benpollarduk/BP.AdventureFramework/docs/docfx/docs/room.md

 region.RemoveCharacter(character);
 ```

-Rooms can contains custom commands that allow the user to directly interact with the Room.
+Rooms can contain custom commands that allow the user to directly interact with the Room.

 ```csharp
 room.Commands =